shrutijasoliya/chatAppPrivacyPolicy/README.md

 While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission:

-- Information from your Device's phone book (contacts list)
 - Pick Image for profile photo